 What to know about adoption as a result of a CPS case

-Adoption, as it relates to Texas Child Protective Services cases, Is to create a parent-child relationship between a child and his/her adoptive parent(s).
+As it relates to Texas Child Protective Services cases, adoption is to create a parent-child relationship between a child and his/her adoptive parent(s).
 The parents who adopt a child are assuming the permanent role of providing care, custody, and control of that child.
-These new parents are making a commitment to the court and more importantly to that child that they will be there to provide whatever that child needs moving forward from a well-being standpoint.
-Unlike what we have seen in the above circumstances when a child is placed into the care of the State, adoption is the end of the road for a child.
+These new parents are committing the court and, more importantly, to that child, that they will be there to provide whatever that child needs moving forward from a well-being standpoint.
+Unlike what we have seen in the above circumstances when a child is placed into the State's care, adoption is the end of a child's road.
 There will be no further following up by the court or the Department of Family and Protective Services.

-If you are interested in adopting a child, then you have come to the right place to learn about this process.
-It is possible to adopt a child a few different ways in Texas but doing so in conjunction with a CPS case is one of those choices that I would like to spend today discussing with you.
+If you are interested in adopting a child, you have come to the right place to learn about this process.
+It is possible to adopt a child a few different ways in Texas but doing so in conjunction with a CPS case is one choice that I would like to spend today discussing with you.

 Petitioning to adopt a child

 The Texas Family Code allows for a lawsuit to be filed in which adoption is requested.
 The suit must be filed in the county where the child resides or in the county where you and your spouse reside.
 If you plan on filing a petition to adopt a child and are also married, your spouse must join with you in petitioning the court to adopt the child.
-In the event that you and your spouse file for divorce subsequent to petition to adopt a child, that petition will be dismissed unless you or your spouse amend the petition and seek to adopt the child as an individual.
+If you and your spouse file for divorce after a petition to adopt a child, that petition will be dismissed unless you or your spouse amend the petition and seek to adopt the child as an individual.

 What documentation is required when asking to adopt a child?

 Before your adoption petition can be granted, the court will require the following information to be provided to it:

 -a criminal history report for you and your spouse.
 In your case, the judge will order that you and your spouse obtain your own individual criminal history reports.
 Any prior criminal history report can be used so long as the information contained in the report is no more than one year old